QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 ```

-Consumer surplus gives a measure of total consumer welfare at quantity $q$.
+Consumer surplus provides a measure of total consumer welfare at quantity $q$.

-The idea is that the inverse demand curve $d_0 - d_1 q$ shows willingness to
+The idea is that the inverse demand curve $d_0 - d_1 q$ shows a consumer's willingness to
-pay at a given quantity $q$.
+pay for an additional increment of the good  at a given quantity $q$.

-The difference between willingness to pay and the actual price is the surplus.
+The difference between willingness to pay and the actual price is consumer surplus.

 The value $S_c(q)$ is the "sum" (i.e., integral) of these surpluses when the total
 quantity purchased is $q$ and the purchase price is $p$.